• Short references within the text are given wholly or partly in parentheses (brackets) .

 • Page numbers are also omitted when citing one-page articles or articles in works arranged alphabetically (such as encyclopaedias).

-• Authors' initials are given only if there are two or more authors with the same last name.
+• Authors' initials are only given if there are two or more authors with the same surname.

 • When referring to a work with two authors, give the surname of each person: